PublicVoidUpdate/raylibdesk/README.md

 a desktop environment built on top of openbox, made with raylib Alpha prerelease 0.0.0 not suitable for use yet

-Features:
+Features: \n
-Battery percent detection and display
+Battery percent detection and display \n
 Date Time Display
 Start Menu Button and basic menu
 Desktop with Wallpaper display